Cuba - The Perola Yacht

 Circular stairways take you downstairs to the cabins or the dining area on the top open-air deck.

 Communications: Wi-Fi is not available.
-You’ll need to check with your cell service provider before your trip to see if your phone will work in Cuba.
-Satellite phones are strictly prohibited in Cuba and will be confiscated at the airport on arrival.
+Before your trip, you’ll need to check with your cell service provider to see if your U.S. cell phone will work in Cuba.
+Satellite phones are NOT allowed in Cuba and will be confiscated at the airport upon arrival.

 You'll enjoy open-air dining on the upper deck.
 If the sea breeze picks up, the dining area can be enclosed.

-Meals: Cuisine is simple yet gourmet.
+Meals: The cuisine is simple yet gourmet.
 Salads with fresh vegetables and a variety of fruits are available.
 Fresh sashimi is offered nightly.
 Dinners feature delicious fresh fish, pork, or chicken entrees.

-Alcohol: There is a optional upfront fee of $200.00 per person for the open bar.
-The open bar fee includes beer, wine, liquor, and sodas.
+Alcohol: There is an optional upfront fee of $200.00 per person for the open bar, which includes beer, wine, liquor, and sodas.

 Getting to the Liveaboard: